iot-bus/iot-bus.github.io/docs/source/iot-bus-overview.rst

 ---------------------

 `Relay <boards/iot-bus-relay.html>`_
   This is an opto-isolated relay board driven by a single digital pin.
+It is a 110V, 10A maximum AC relay board in the IoT-Bus form factor.

   .. figure:: _static/iot-bus-relay.jpg
       :align: left
       :alt: Relay